 KahaDB Properties

-archiveDataLogs false If enabled, will move a message data log to the archive directory instead of deleting it.
+archiveDataLogs false If true, will move a message data log to the archive directory instead of deleting it.

 directoryArchive null Define the directory to move data logs to when they all the messages they contain have been consumed.